SoftUni-Internal/interactive-content/EN/00-Intro-to-Programming/02-The-Java-Language.md

 With **scripts and interpreted languages**, like JavaScript, Python and PHP, the source code gets executed step by step by an interpreter.

+[/slide]

+[slide hideTitle]

 # JDK and JRE

+Java-basics-introduction-to-programming-14-15-JDK-JRE

-JDK – Java Development Toolkit
+## JDK – Java Development Toolkit

 * Java software development kit (Java SDK) – toolset for developers
 * Includes a **virtual machine** (JVM), a **Java compiler** (javac) and other developer tools